-Target gave its competition almost two years to respond to its entry in Canada.
-It announced its purchase of Zellers’ leases in 2011, and opened over 100 stores during 2013 in former Zellers’ locations.
-During this rapid ramp up, many stores had empty shelves, Target was not connecting with its customers, and it was accumulating massive losses.
-Still, it continued the sprint in 2013, even with supply chain challenges. (more…)
+Target gave its rivals almost two years to react to its entry in Canada.
+In 2011, it announced it would buy Zellers’ leases.
+However, it did not open its first store until 2013.
+No doubt Target realized it was late, and opened over 100 stores during 2013 in former Zellers’ locations!
+During this rapid ramp up, many stores had empty shelves.
+From the start, Target Canada did not connect with its customers.
+It built up massive losses.
+Yet, it continued to open more stores in 2013, even with supply chain problems. (more…)

 Investment fundamentals are key to investing.
 Before you invest, always recall these three for long term investing.
 First, there is nothing new in stock market performances.
 Second, nobody can predict future stock market values.
 Third, there is a time to save and a time to invest.
 I will develop each later.

 The Old Covenant book of the Bible, Ecclesiastes 3:1-8, tells us there is a time for everything under the sun; book-ended with a time to be born and a time to die.
 This same book of the Bible, chapter one verse nine, reminds us there is nothing new under the sun–this includes gyrations in stock markets.

 Undoubtedly, the stock market is sizzling and is due for a correction.
 When?
 Nobody knows; but for months, many people, including me, have been predicting a fall.
 Meanwhile, what should you do with your investments?
 Get out of the market and put everything in savings accounts or equivalents?
 Do nothing?
 Do something in the middle?